UCL-ARC/museum_of_dreams/README.md

 python manage.py createsuperuser
 ```

 You need to have a `LOCAL_DEV=true` variable set in your venv for local development.
-You can do this by running `export LOCAL_DEV=true` or by adding a `postactivate` file to your `bin` folder of your venv with the same command as the content.
+You can do this by running `export LOCAL_DEV=true` or by adding it to the end of your `activate` file in your `bin` folder of your venv.

 ---